 in the morning from some sun-lit emergency exit.
 I often ask

-people about you ‘…eventually he was just whistling,
+‘…eventually he was just whistling,

 but he was whistling just great.’

 at corners in the path, at browning grass,